NatalyT/MovieDB/MovieDB/README.md

 # MovieDB

 ## Overview
 MovieDB is an iOS app that browses popular movies using The Movie Database (TMDB) API.
-Users can scroll through a grid of popular movies, view detailed information, search for movies with autocomplete suggestions, and play trailers.
+Users can scroll through a grid of popular movies, view detailed information including cast and crew, explore actor profiles, search for movies with autocomplete suggestions, and play trailers.

 The app is built entirely in SwiftUI and targets iOS 17.